Abdelrahman-tlayjeh/folder-organizer/README.md

 ```console
 python folder_organizer_CLI.py rename "<name pattern>"
 ```
-    There is two special characters that can be used in the pattern:
+    There are two special characters that can be used in the pattern:
     - []: will be replaced by a unique number (index)
     - {}: will be replaced by the old name

 ### <u>Example of how it works:</u>

-Folder tree before:
+Before:
 ```
 working directory/
 ├─ 10052022.txt